piskareviv/blog_aux_ntt_1/main.md

 I prefer NTT to real-valued FFT because of the imprecision of the latter.
 I use `avx2` because it is the most advanced vector extension supported by the majority of modern online judges (including Codeforces), as of 2024.
-And I have no idea how many bugs and how much UB my code contains, at least it passes some kind of tests.
+And I have no idea how many bugs (already found two) and how much UB my code contains, at least it passes some kind of tests.

 ### Benchmark info